Dates: March 15-17, 2021 at 9 am EST

 - Eurasian healthcare industry

-Countries doing well in the biotech industry are those with strong incentives for technology development and a range of options for obtaining research funding and the biotechnological sector of Eurasian countries is doing just that.
+Countries doing well in the biotech and healthcare industries are those with strong incentives for technology development and a range of options for obtaining research funding and the biotechnological sector of Eurasian countries is doing just that.
 The Governments are nurturing the sector rapidly.
 Numerous government programs attract talents, foreign technologies and investment as well as launch brand new centres of excellence.

 The 3-day program will include the following panel discussions: